 The School Act provides a variety of options for educating school-aged children.
 Home Education is one such option.
-The District will work with parents to support the learning of students in situations where Home Education is their choice of option in accordance with the School Act.
+The District will work with parents to support the learning of students in situations where Home Education is the option of their choice in accordance with the School Act.

-- 1. Where a parent resident in the District chooses to educate their child at home, the Principal of the school which the parent chooses shall register the child as a home-educated student. - 2.
+- 1. Where a parent resident in the District chooses to educate his/her child at home, the Principal of the school which the parent chooses, shall register the child as a home-educated student. - 2.
 The child registered for home education shall be offered those services required by legislation, but the child shall not be entitled to attend educational programs offered at the school.